 ERPL

-vol. 35, no. 4, winter/hiver 2023 (130)
+Vol. 35, no 4, winter/hiver 2023 (130)

 This ERPL issue features papers on topical matters covering legal issues of special interest and a plethora of jurisdictions, renewing the ERPL’s commitment to enriching the study of Public Law.

-The issue starts by a paper that the ERPL is pround to publish, contributed by former State Senator of North Carolina, the Honorable Ms. Leslie J. Winner in the context of her speech on the occasion of the European Public Law Organization’s 2023 John Anastopoulos Lectures.
+The issue starts by a paper that the ERPL is proud to publish, contributed by former State Senator of North Carolina, the Honorable Ms. Leslie J. Winner in the context of her speech on the occasion of the European Public Law Organization’s 2023 John Anastopoulos Lectures.
 The paper shares the lessons learned by the North Carolina Leadership Forum, a program of the Duke University, by bringing together deeply different cohorts of policy leaders for an intense dive into complex, thorny current issues; and the process over which they come to understand what is underneath their different perspectives, building the trust-based relationships they need to engage with each other constructively in the future.

 The second article analyzes the first three decisions on hate speech by the newly established Facebook Oversight Board (OB), proving that OB attempts to develop uniform jurisprudence.
 It further observes that the OB is examining the cases under UN documents (e.g., in applying the freedom of speech test of the International Covenant on Civil and Political Rights and considering the Human Rights Committee’s guidelines), while pointing out that evolving jurisprudence also raises constitutionality concerns due to the possibility of a decreasing level of legal protection for online speech.